Related Subjects:

 Aetiology

-- Associated with overgrowth of *Propionibacterium acnes*.
+- Acne is associated with an overgrowth of *Propionibacterium acnes* bacteria.

 Old Myths